nautechsystems/nautilus_trader/docs/integrations/binance.md

 ```

 ### Futures Hedge mode

-Binance Futures Hedge mode is a position mode where a trader opens positions in both long and short directions to mitigate risk and potentially profit from market volatility.
-Before starting a
+Binance Futures Hedge mode is a position mode where a trader opens positions in both long and short
+directions to mitigate risk and potentially profit from market volatility.

 To use Binance Future Hedge mode, you need to follow the three items below:
-1. Before starting the strategy, please ensure that hedge mode is configured on Binance.
+- 1. Before starting the strategy, ensure that hedge mode is configured on Binance.
-2. Set the `use_reduce_only` option to `False` in BinanceExecClientConfig (this is `True` by default.)
+- 2. Set the `use_reduce_only` option to `False` in BinanceExecClientConfig (this is `True` by default.)
     ```python
     config = TradingNodeConfig(
         ...,  # Omitted